drannex42/vscode-darker-green-plus/README.md

 # Darker Green+

 A darker green theme that's easy on the eyes.

-For people who like darker green!
+I enjoy green themes, but most are too 𝚖𝚊𝚝𝚛𝚒𝚡-like, which is great for the vibes, but not so much for reading and writing.
+This one is pleasant and decent enough on the eyes to be productive for long hours (trust me, I've used it a lot).

 ## [Install on VS Code ⇒](https://marketplace.visualstudio.com/items?itemName=drannex42.vscode-darker-green-plus)

 ## Screenshot
 ![Empty Editor](./screenshots/open_editor.png)

-Opened folder + json
+### Opened folder + json
 ![Opened folder + json](./screenshots/opened_folder_json.png)

-Typescript
+### Typescript
 ![Typescript](./screenshots/typescript.png)

-Rust
+### Rust
 ![Rust](./screenshots/rust.png)

 ---